How to Trademark a Logo in the USA?(2023)

 Wordmark: It is a well-designed logo in unique font and style, for instance, coca-cola and Facebook.

 Lettermark: It is similar to the wordmark.
-They use only a company’s initials in logos like hp, HMV, P&G, etc.
+They are used in the company’s initials in logos like hp, HMV, P&G, etc.

 Emblem: An emblem combines messages, slogans, geographical locations, and other items, such as logos from universities and government departments.

-The applicant first has to choose the logo they want for their goods and services.
+The applicant must first choose the logo they want for their goods and services.
+There are multiple benefits of trademarking a name, and they vary from country to country.

 A Logo is eligible for both trademark and copyright registration.
-Therefore, it becomes imperative to make a reasoned choice and understand both registration forms.
+Therefore, making a reasoned choice and understanding both registration forms becomes imperative.

 Copyright is mainly used to protect creative works, including computer programs, books, artwork, music, etc. It is mainly used for ‘tangible mediums’, meaning it is important for consumers to hear, see, or use the copyrighted product.
 On the other hand, a trademark can be used to register a symbol, word, or unique phrase capable of representing the brand and the company.

 When it comes to a Logo, copyright protects the original design of the logo, meaning the logo is protected from any unauthorized copy of its design.
-On the other hand, Trademark can protect the logo from competitor use.
+On the other hand, a trademark can protect the logo from competitor use.

-Usually, when the work is produced in a tangible medium, the copyright is automatically obtained by the user.
+Usually, when the work is produced in a tangible medium, the user automatically obtains the copyright.
 However, registration adds benefits to the process.
-Therefore, it becomes important to ensure that copyright is retained by the business in all its written agreements.
+Therefore, it becomes important to ensure that the business retains copyright in all its written agreements.
 The addition of trademark registration adds value to the intellectual property of the business and works wonders for its brand image.

 To trademark a logo in the USA in common law jurisdiction, an applicant must use the logo for their goods or services and acquire the identity of their business.
 Whenever there is a dispute or infringement, they must prove that their logo is part of their business reputation.
 A logo held under common law is not subject to any rights.
 It covers a specific geographical area.
 Hence, an applicant cannot effectively protect their logo with this method.